reaper7/SDM_Energy_Meter/README.md

 uint16_t cnterrors = sdm.getErrCount(true);
 //                                     |__________optional parameter, where true mean read errors count and clear stored count
 //                                                without parameter or when set to false
-//                                                errors count is returning and stored for future checking
+//                                                errors count is returning but is not reset (for future checking)

 //clear errors count also available with: sdm.clearErrCount();